Spill measures your team's mood and mental wellbeing each week through an easy pre-meeting questionnaire.Check our prices

 Find out how to write your own employee wellbeing survey, and get some ideas for qualitative and quantitative questions you might like to ask.

 Give your teams the gift of Spill! 🎁

 This isn’t just a shameless plug for our product.
-We designed Team Check-ins, which are available to any company that’s signed up to mental health support from Spill, to specifically help managers keep an eye on how their team is feeling.
-You can add a Team Check-in to any regular team meeting, so participants are nudged to answer two quick questions about their mood before they join the call.
+We designed Spill Safety Net, available to any company on Spill's Team plan, to specifically help managers keep an eye on how their team is feeling.
+You can add Spill Safety Net to any regular team meeting, so participants are nudged to answer two quick questions about their mood before they join the call.